zackcorrell/battlestar-ai/Source/Readme.txt

 $> ./battlestar-ai

 To build via Visual Studion 2008:

-Create a new win32 C++ project, make sure the project is empty and is *not* using precompiled headers, and import the code.
+Create a new win32 C++ console solution, make sure the project is empty and is *not* using precompiled headers, and import the code by right- clicking the project head in the directory tree and select "Add ->" and then "Add Item...".
 No special build flags are needed.

 -- Pre-Trained Data --